kjottkake/php-Ecommerce/readme.md

 ### classes folder
 This folder contains the various classes for this project.
 ### data folder
-This folder contains a text file to setup the mySql Database
+This folder contains a text file to setup the mySql Database, and eventually a json file will be generated and stored in this folder.

 ## Classes Explanation
 ### Database
+The class of database is the superclass of the various classes.
+Here we have various methods which manipulates and aids to basic functionalities.

+connect() - This function helps to establish a connection to the mysql database.
+This returns the database connection.

+disconnect() - Disconnects the function and takes in the argument of connection.

 ### Order